 - Share needles, syringes, or other equipment to inject themselves.

 Individuals who have been prescribed non-occupational post-exposure prophylaxis (PEP) and:

 - Report continued risk behavior.

 - Have used multiple courses of PEP.

 Individuals need to be tested for HIV before taking PrEP and at least every three months while taking PrEP.
 Individuals need to maintain HIV-negative status before and while taking PrEP since PrEP by itself is not a complete treatment for HIV.

 Do not take Truvada® or Descovy® for PrEP if you are HIV-positive or if you do not know your HIV status.3 Do not take Descovy® for PrEP if you are a person with a vagina or are at risk of HIV from receptive vaginal sex.4 Do not take PrEP if you think you have been exposed to HIV.
 Post-exposure prophylaxis (PEP) is a treatment option for someone who may have recently been exposed to HIV.
 PrEP does not prevent other sexually transmitted infections (STIs).
 Consistent condom use is recommended when taking PrEP to further lower the risk of acquiring HIV and other STIs.

 Is PrEP Safe?

-There have been no significant health effects observed in people who are HIV-negative and have taken PrEP for a prolonged period of time.
-If the individuals have hepatitis B virus (HBV) infections, the HBV infection may worsen after they stop taking PrEP.
-2 Health care providers will test individuals for HBV before and while taking PrEP.
+There have been no significant negative health effects observed in people who are HIV-negative and have taken PrEP for a prolonged period of time.
+If an individual has a hepatitis B virus (HBV) infection, the HBV infection may worsen after they stop taking PrEP.2 Health care providers test individuals for HBV before and while taking PrEP.